idempiere/idempiere/CONTRIBUTING.md

 * Push your commit to your own fork.
 * Navigate to GitHub in the web browser.
 * Create a Pull request.
+* If the change is big and adds new functionality, please document the modifications and new features and add this documentation to [the new features wiki](https://wiki.idempiere.org/en/Category:New_Features).

 ### **Did you write a plugin that is valuable for the community?**